20k-ultra/areweflatyet.ca/README.md

  - [ ] Show how each province is doing
  - [ ] Automate Uplifting News section
  - [ ] Add tests
+ - [ ] Add disclaimer next to which provinces are under testing

 ### ** Special Thanks**